-A Share Incentive Plan allows companies to offer all their employees shares on flexible and tax-advantaged terms.
+A Share Incentive Plan or SIP allows companies to offer all their employees shares on flexible and tax-advantaged terms.
 All employees must be invited to participate (subject to a qualifying service period set by the company of up to 18 months).

 There are a number of ways shares can be offered under a SIP.
 Employees can:

 - Accept an offer of shares (free of charge) with a market value of up to £3,600 per tax year (“Free Shares”).

 - Purchase shares in the plan company using up to £1,800 of (pre-tax) earnings per tax year (“Partnership Shares”); and/or

 - Accept an appropriation of shares (free of charge) on the basis, which must be the same for all qualifying employees, of up to 2 free shares for every 1 Partnership Share acquired out of gross salary (“Matching Shares”).

 Dividends paid on SIP shares can also be reinvested free of tax.

 It is possible to use all these methods together, although not many companies do.
 The limit on the value of shares may also be capped by the company.
 It is worth bearing in mind that research by ifs Proshare shows that even a small offering of Matching Shares can significantly increase the takeup by employees of invitations to invest in Partnership Shares.

 As long as shares are held in the SIP, they must be held by a plan trustee on behalf of employees in a SIP trust for this purpose.